Which recording studio essential gear do you think is most often missed off the list when new studios are set up?

 One Size Doesn’t Fit All

-Personally, I backup nightly to an external hard drive as I prefer a one-off payment and prefer having my data centrally located.
-I also keep a physical backup off-site which is updated less frequently.
+Personally, I backup weekly to an external hard drive, as well as keeping a constant cloud backup – best of both worlds!
 Whichever method you decide to go for though, just remember – anything is better than nothing.
 Even if you choose to backup to a stack of DVDs every night, just make sure you have a backup!
 (Please don’t use DVDs though…)